waifuai/quantum-circuit-optimization/README.md

 # Quantum Circuit Optimization

-This repository focuses on quantum circuit data generation (using Cirq) and circuit optimization using the Google GenAI SDK (model: `gemini-2.5-pro`) via in-context learning.
-All classical neural network and local model code has been removed for simplicity and clarity.
+This repository focuses on quantum circuit data generation (using Cirq) and circuit optimization using LLM providers.
+The default provider is OpenRouter with model `openrouter/horizon-beta`.
+Google GenAI (Gemini) remains supported.

 ## Project Structure